 - Recreational centers – Almost every town in Canada has one.
 The entrance fees are reasonable and it can be a fun activity for a day to hang in the pool, hot tub, and sauna.

 - Gym – Make use of free trials on gyms or YMCAs.
 Alternatively, buy a year’s gym membership that has numerous branches across the country.
-Some of them to consider in the USA: Anytime Fitness, Snap Fitness, Planet Fitness, 24h fitness, Gold’s gym.
+The best gyms for van life in Canada that offer showers and have multiple branches across Canada are: Anytime Fitness, Planet Fitness, Gold’s gym.
 In Canada, the largest health club company is GoodLife Fitness.

 - Find hot springs along your route – something a little bit different but a fun way to relax and freshen up!

-Check the coverage plans for your cell provider.
-If you are in the USA, rvmobileinternet goes into detail to help.
-When you’re in cities visit libraries or pop into a Starbucks.
+If you are in the USA, Verizon or T-mobile are your best bet.
+Rvmobileinternet goes into detail to help choose the suitable carrier.
+When you’re in cities, visit libraries or pop into a Starbucks.

 There’s a variety of coin-operated laundromats across North America.